 In the late 90’s, the IRS introduced the mileage deduction as an alternative way to claim car-related tax write-offs.
 That way, instead of claiming ordinary car expenses -- such as gas, insurance, and maintenance -- freelancers can instead keep a mileage log and deduct 57.5 cents per mile (note: the exact amount changes every year).

-Originally, the standard mileage deduction was meant as a way to simplify the recordkeeping process of tracking car expense receipts.
+Originally, the standard mileage deduction was meant as a way to simplify the record keeping process of tracking car expense receipts.
+Before, you would have to go through the hassle of using a 1099 excel template.
 However, modern apps (like Keeper Tax!) now allow you to scan and categorize your credit card transactions automatically.

 Some freelancers have been led to believe that the mileage deduction will get you a bigger tax break than car expenses.
 For most of us, that’s not the case.